Best iMac iMore 2021

 This is Apple's least expensive iMac, and the only one that doesn't have a 4K or 5K display.
 Instead, it offers a 1,920‑by‑1,080 resolution, making it a great choice as a secondary iMac in your home.
 Inside, you'll find a 2.3GHz dual‑core Intel Core i5 (Turbo Boost up to 3.6GHz), 8GB of 2133MHz DDR4 memory, and 1TB (5400-rpm) hard drive.

 If you decide to purchase this model, don't upgrade its memory or storage.
-Instead, purchase the entry-level choice above.
+Instead, buy the entry-level choice above.

 - Least expensive iMac